He’d Rather Teach Fifth Grade

 “T” is not “Ta” “T” is just “T”

-By December of 1972, Bob and Mary had advanced far enough in creating their reading program that they had decided both on the 44 separate images they would use to represent the sounds of English and that the correct pronunciation would be helped if the sounds were introduced to teachers as they occurred at the end of words.
-The sound the letter “T” makes is heard more correctly at the end of the word “nut” and not the beginning of the word “top”.
-Heard at the beginning of a word, “T” is often pronounced “Ta”.
+By December of 1972, Bob and Mary had advanced far enough in creating their reading program that they had decided both on the 44 separate images they would use to represent the sounds of English and that the learning the correct pronunciation would be helped if the sounds were introduced to teachers as they occurred at the end of words.
+The sound the letter “T” makes is heard more correctly at the end of the word “nut” and not the beginning of the word “top.”
+When heard at the beginning of a word, “T” is often pronounced “Ta”.
 At the end of a word, “T” is just “T”.

 Dekodiphukan AKA Decode-if-you-can

 Over Christmas vacation in 1972, Bob wrote a storybook in rhyme that introduced the 44 sound-images, provided the rationale for why each sound-image represented the sound that it did and guided the teacher in the correct pronunciation of each sound.
 Bob named his storybook Dekodiphukan after the mystical land of Dekodiphukan in which the story takes place.
-He chose name’s unique spelling to remind teachers reading it a sample of the difficulty children experience when trying to determine the sounds to match with the letters in new words.
+He chose name’s unique spelling to present teachers reading it a sample of the difficulty children experience when trying to determine the sounds to match with the letters in new words.

 Testing the Curriculum